r0mflip/creepy/README.md

 > A demo to illustrate what a site can know about it's visitors using JavaScripts APIs.

-By visiting any website various amounts of data can be obtained by a site without any user concent.
+By visiting any website various amounts of data can be obtained by that site without any user concent.
 This data can then be used for targetting ads or tracking.
 Advanced techniques, like ones used in [panopticlick](https://panopticlick.eff.org) can effeciently track users by using various standard and non standard APIs.

 ## Tested APIs